 and to exact functors

-Relying on \cite{AyoubI,AyoubII} and on the compatibility of the Betti realization with the four operations, our strategy consists in establishing enough of the formalism to show that the categories $\Db(\sM(X))$ underly a stable homotopical 2-functor in the sense of \cite{AyoubI} (see \theoremref{theo:maintheo}), so that the rest of the formalism is obtained from \cite{AyoubI,AyoubII}.
-The existence of the direct image along a closed immersion or the inverse image along a smooth morphism are immediate to obtain via the universal property (see \sectionref{sec:PerverseMotives}).
-However, to construct the inverse image along a closed immersion (see \sectionref{sec:pullback}), we need to develop analogues, for \'etale motives, of the functors and glueing exact sequences obtained by Be{\u\i}linson in \cite{MR923134}.
-This is done in \sectionref{sec:nearbycycles} and uses derivators, and the logarithmic specialization system of Ayoub \cite{AyoubII,AyoubEtale}.
-The proof of the main theorem is carried out in \sectionref{sec:MainTheo} and the most important step is the proof of the existence of the direct image along the projection of the affine line $\bbA^1_X$ onto its base $X$ (see \propositionref{prop:rightadjoint}).
+Relying on Ayoub's~\cite{AyoubI,AyoubII} and on the compatibility of the Betti realization with the four operations, our strategy consists in establishing enough of the formalism to show that the categories $\Db(\sM(X))$ underlie a stable homotopical $2$-functor in the sense of~\cite{AyoubI} (see \ref{theo:maintheo}), so that the rest of the formalism is obtained from~\cite{AyoubI,AyoubII}.
+The existence of the direct image by a closed immersion or the inverse image by a smooth morphism are obtained immediately via the universal property (see \ref{sec:PerverseMotives}).
+However, to construct the inverse image by a closed immersion (see \ref{sec:pullback}), we need to develop analogues, for \'etale motives, of the functors and gluing exact sequences obtained by Be{\u\i}linson in~\cite{MR923134}.
+This is done in \ref{sec:nearbycycles} and uses derivators, and the logarithmic specialization system of Ayoub, see~\cite{AyoubII,AyoubEtale}.
+The proof of the main theorem is carried out in \ref{sec:MainTheo} and the most important step is the proof of the existence of the direct image by the projection of the affine line $\bbA^1_X$ onto its base $X$ (see \ref{prop:rightadjoint}).
 We conclude this section by the aforementioned applications to intersection cohomology and Leray spectral sequences.

-In \sectionref{sec:weights}, we show that perverse motives can also be defined using (mixed) $\ell$-adic perverse sheaves and consider the associated notion of weights.
-We deduce the existence of the weight filtration from the properties of Bondarko's Chow weight structure and from the Weil conjectures (cf. \cite[Th\'eor\`eme 2]{WeilII}).
+In \ref{sec:weights}, we show that perverse motives can also be defined using $\ell$-adic perverse sheaves and that they admit a notion of weights.
+We deduce the existence of the weight filtration from the properties of Bondarko's Chow weight structure and from the Weil conjectures (cf. Th\'eor\`eme 2 of Deligne's paper~\cite{WeilII}).
 Then, using the strict support decomposition of pure objects to reduce to the case of a point, we show that the category of pure objects of a given weight is semi-simple.
-As an application, we get an arithmetic proof of Zucker's theorem \cite[Theorem p.416]{MR534758} for geometric variations of Hodge structures (see \theoremref{theo:weightIC} and \corollaryref{coro:weightIC}).
+As an application, we get the existence of a weight structure on the derived category of $\sM(X)$ and an arithmetic proof of Zucker's theorem~\cite[Theorem p.416]{MR534758} for geometric variations of Hodge structures (see \ref{theo:weightIC} and \ref{coro:weightIC}).